juho-creator/My-First-Program/README.md

 <br />

 ## Inception of the Project
-The project idea came about when our highschool physics teacher used the RiverCrossingChallenge game to grade our assignments.
+The project idea came about when our highschool physics teacher used the RiverCrossingChallenge game to grade our assignments.<br />
 I got frustrated after playing the game manually for hours.
 At one point I noticed some unchanging variables in the game that could be used to calculate launch angles using my Ti-84 Calculator, making the manual process much simpler.
 This led to the creation of my very first program.

 <br />
 <br />